Tag Archives: example

 Palilogia: Repetition of the same word, with none between, for vehemence.
 Synonym for epizeuxis.

 “Dive!
 Dive!
 Dive!”
 I was a boxing coach and I specialized in having my boxers throw matches.
-“Dive” was a jargon word for “Hit the mat.”
+“Dive”is a jargon word for “Hit the mat.”
 It was sort of poetic.
 I didn’t actually yell it.
 That would’ve given me away.
 Instead, I used hand signals, like a diver diving into a swimming pool.
 I’d put my hands together like I was praying and rock them up and down and silently mouth “dive, dive, dive.”
 It worked every time.

 After throwing matches for 10 years, I decided I wanted to recruit and train a champ.
 I found this guy fighting off three thugs outside a bar.
 The thugs had their asses kicked—bloody noses, missing teeth, swollen heads, bruised necks.
 I thought “This guy is my meal ticket.
 Together, we’ll make millions!”
 His name was Peter Varniski.
 He was at least 6’7” and weighed nearly 300 lbs.
 He had a very pleasant demeanor and was a bird watcher.
 He wrote love poems and always had fresh red roses in his apartment.
 He was a vegetarian and his mother lived with him.
 She cooked, did the laundry, and kept the place clean.
 They watched “Monk” reruns together every night, when Peter was home.
 He had a pet hamster named “Hammy” that had a hamster tube running around the apartment.
 He and his mother, “Ma” enjoyed watching Hammy run through his tube.

 I managed Peter for five years.
-We were undefeated and we made a good Buck.
+We were undefeated and we made a good buck.
 I retired and became a Blackjack dealer at “Rolling Moon,” the local gambling casino run by the mafia and managed by Sal Martino.
 I knew Sal from high school.
 One day, he told me he needed an enforcer for his loan business.
 The previous one, he told me had “Walked into a bullet.”

 I told him about Peter.
-Just say “Your mother’s a whore” to him and he’ll beat the total shit out of somebody.
-It was too late when I realized you had to claim that somebody else said “Your mother’s a whore,” and point them out to Peter.
+“Just say ‘Your mother’s a whore’ to him and he’ll beat the total shit out of somebody.”
+It was too late when I remembered that you had to claim that somebody else had said “Your mother’s a whore,” and point them out to Peter.
 Now, Sal was in a coma and Peter was in jail.

 I had really screwed up.
 I learned a big lesson.
 Don’t say “Your mother’s a whore” to anybody ever.
 Just leave it alone.
 Mothers are a sensitive topic.